ram1123/ram1123.github.io/_posts/2019-10-06-random-physics-points.md

 # Custodial Symmetry

 - Before the breaking of $SU(2)_L x U(1)_Y$, the Higgs potential as a global $SU(2)_L x SU(2)_R$ symmetry which reduces to $SU(2)_v$ when symmetry is broken.
 This remanent global symmetry is called the "*Custodial Symmetry*"[^Ref:Custodial]
-- If the gauge symmetry of the electroweak model is broken by the Higgs doublet, there is a custodial symmetry which protects the mass relation of the W and Z gauge fields, i.e.  $$\rho = \frac{M^2_{w}}{{M_Z}^2 Cos^2(\theta)} \sim 1,$$ here, $\theta$ is the weak mixing angle.
+- If the gauge symmetry of the electroweak model is broken by the Higgs doublet, there is a custodial symmetry which protects the mass relation of the W and Z gauge fields, i.e.  $$\rho = \frac{M^2_{w}}{{M_Z}^2 Cos^2(\theta)}\sim1$$, here, $\theta$ is the weak mixing angle.

 This relation is also valid after the radiative corrections if the custodial symmetry is not broken.
 Experimentally, this relation is satisfied at the 1% level, which restricts the new physics beyond SM and allows us to distinguish among different models.

 - When the SM symmetry is broken by Higgs doublets, there is a global symmetry that protects the mass relation of the W and Z fields, which transforms as the components of a triplets.
 This relation is violated when this symmetry is not exact.
 If the isospin symmetry or custodial symmetry is broken, then $\rho$ parameter may get radiative corrections different from zero.
 To look for new physics beyond the SM it is important to know if this symmetry is still exact.